-In 2019, SCDOT notified the Association that it and the South Carolina Office of State Auditor disagree with the Association's assessment and financial reporting of its interest in its License Agreement with SCDOT as a service concession arrangement (an "SCA").
+In 2019, SCDOT notified the Association that it and the South Carolina Office of State Auditor disagreed with the Association's assessment and financial reporting of its interest in its License Agreement with SCDOT as a service concession arrangement (an "SCA").
 SCDOT requested that we revise our financial reporting for this interest.
-We have reviewed our original assessment regarding our interest in our License Agreement with SCDOT, and although we believe that assessment was properly made, we acknowledge that the actual accounting for our interest in the License Agreement does not change, regardless of how the asset is reported.
+We reviewed our original assessment regarding our interest in our License Agreement with SCDOT, and although we believed that assessment was properly made, we acknowledged that the actual accounting for our interest in the License Agreement does not change, regardless of how the asset is reported.
 Whether it is reported as an SCA or as a capital asset, our interest in our License Agreement.
-The only changes necessary to comply with the SCDOT request were to reclassify the interest in our License Agreement with SCDOT within capital assets, and to reallocate the components of net position (deficit) for this move.
-Accordingly, we have complied with SCDOT's request, and the accompanying analyses and financial statements reflect these changes.
-(See Note 1, item I and Note 11 to the financial statements for detailed discussions.)
+The only changes necessary to comply with the SCDOT request were to reclassify the interest in our License Agreement with SCDOT within capital assets, and to reallocate the components of 2018 net position (deficit) for this move.
+Accordingly, we complied with SCDOT's request, and the accompanying analyses within this management's discussion and analysis reflect those changes.

-At December 31, 2019, capital assets, net of depreciation and amortization, totaled \$113,832,896, a net decrease of 3.3%, or \$3,897,932, from 2018 amounts.
-In 2018, the change in total capital assets, net of depreciation and amortization, was a net decrease of \$3,673,532, or 3.0%, to \$117,730,828.
+At December 31, 2020, capital assets, net of depreciation and amortization, totaled \$109,922,267, a net decrease of 3.4%, or \$3,910,629, from 2019 amounts.
+In 2019, the change in total capital assets, net of depreciation and amortization, was a net decrease of \$3,897,932, or 3.3%, to \$113,832,896.

+We purchased no capital asset additions in 2020.
 In 2019, our additions to depreciable capital assets included a new HVAC system with a cost of \$13,020 and two coin sorters purchased for \$11,293.
-In 2018, an \$11,000 deposit was paid on the HVAC system.
-That payment was recorded as additions to nondepreciable capital assets at that time.
-In 2019, when the balance of the cost of the HVAC system was paid and the system was placed in service, the HVAC system total cost was reclassified from nondepreciable capital assets.
-The 2018 additions to depreciable capital assets totaled \$199,950, and included \$160,285 of new transponder readers and a new truck (via trade-in) valued at \$39,665.
+In 2018, we paid a deposit of \$11,000 on the HVAC system mentioned in the previous sentence.
+That payment was recorded as an addition to nondepreciable capital assets at that time.
+In 2019, when the balance of the cost of the HVAC system was paid and the system was placed in service, the HVAC system total cost was reclassified from nondepreciable to depreciable capital assets.